-I have worked as a nurse/nurse educator for almost 40 years and my clinical career has involved caring for people across the lifespan in Mental Health, Learning Disability and Adult/Older Adult care.
-I qualified in Adult and Mental Health nursing from the Nightingale School of Nursing and Midwifery, Kings College London and I hold a MSc in Learning Disabilities (Mental Health), also from Kings College London.
+I have worked as a nurse/nurse educator for over 45 years.
+My clinical career has involved the provision of care for people across the lifespan in Mental Health, Learning Disability and Adult/Older Adult care settings.
+I am an NMC registered Adult and Mental Health nurse, having studied at the Nightingale School of Nursing and Midwifery, Kings College London.
+I also hold a MSc in Learning Disabilities (Mental Health) from Kings College London.

 I have a strong interest in quality assurance within both healthcare delivery and health education provision and have previously been a reviewer for the Care Quality Commission.
 I have a particular interest in eLearning, eAssessment, the integration of new and emerging technologies with nursing practice and nursing education.

-My research interests include: The integration of technology into clinical nursing practice and the impact of technology on student nurses in particular; the physical healthcare of people who have learning disabilities and people who have severe and enduring mental illness and the changing roles of parents with adult children.
+Other research interests include: The integration of technology into clinical nursing practice and the impact of technology on student nurses in particular; the physical healthcare of people who have learning disabilities and people who have severe and enduring mental illness.

 For my MSc (Educational Research) dissertation, I undertook an investigation into the experiences of nursing students in relation to the impact of technology.
 With a distinct focus on understanding how they are learning to work with a range of technologies that are integrated into the delivery of care and the assessment and treatment of the patient.

 Within the broad areas of Mental Health and Learning Disabilities I am particularly interested in developing students' knowledge and skills in relation to: the effective use of technology in clinical practice; problem/enquiry-based learning; assessment skills for practice; reflective practice and developing effective communication skills.